CDCgov/geneflow/docs/chapters/tutorials/app-exec-container.rst

 First, we change the "name" field of the "exec_method" to ``singularity``.
 The "if" statement checks if singularity is installed in the environment.
 If it is not, you need to install it for the app to work.
 We add the ``- pipe:`` line under ``exec:`` because we want to pipe the commands into each other.

 Below the ``- pipe:`` line are the yaml blocks specifying the two singularity commands we want to execute.
 Remember that the first command is ``singularity -s exec docker://godlovedc/lolcow fortune``.
 The ``'singularity'`` goes with the "- type:" field.
 The ``'-s exec'`` goes with the "options" field.
 Note that ``'-s exec'`` is actually the default option for singularity in GeneFlow, so this line is unnecessary here, but included to show how to modify this portion of the command.
 The "image" field defines the image we are using.
-In this case, we pull from dockerhub at ``'docker://godlovedc/lolcow'``.
-The "run" field defines the command we want run from the container, in this case ``fortune``.
+In this case, we pull from DockerHub at ``'docker://godlovedc/lolcow'``.
+The "run" field defines the command we want to run from the container, in this case ``fortune``.

 Because we are using the same image, the second block keeps the same fields except the following.
-The "run" field contains ``cowsay`` command.
+The "run" field contains the ``cowsay`` command.
 Next, we add the ``stdout: ${OUTPUT_FULL}`` line at the end of the block to specify that the output of the command is piped into the file defined in the parameters section.

 .. code-block:: text